-Global derivatives updated according to local rules for each line of code.
-Each operation that we use needs to be "augmented" to specify how it acts on derivatives.
+Global derivatives are computed together with each variable, and they are updated according to local rules for each line of code.
+Each operation that we use needs to be extended to specify how it acts on derivatives.
 If we define for our type Taylor each operation appearing in our code $(ab, a/b, \exp(a), \ldots)$ , we can effectively compute derivatives algorithmically.